maymplin/100-days-of-code/log.md

 ### Day 77: April 26, 2022
 **Today's Progress**:
 - Continued Day 43 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 78: April 27, 2022
+**Today's Progress**:
+- Completed Day 43 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.
+- Started Day 44 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 79: April 28, 2022
+**Today's Progress**:
+- Continued Day 44 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.